jomielenriquez/mvc-bootstrap-training/README.md

   ![Select ASP.NET Web Application (.Net Framework)](./img/2.3.png)

 - [ ] Create a name for your solution and click create
+  > :warning: Note: Framework should be ".NET Framework 4.7.2"

   ![Create a name for your solution and click create](./img/2.4.png)

+- [ ]

 # :clock2: Second Session